rechner/u2f-javacard/README.md

 The following install parameters are expected :

-  - 1 byte flag : provide 01 to pass the current [Fido NFC interoperability tests](https://github.com/google/u2f-ref-code/tree/master/u2f-tests), or 00
+  - 1 byte flag : provide 01 to pass the current [Fido NFC interoperability tests](https://github.com/google/u2f-ref-code/tree/master/u2f-tests), or 00 *(You almost certainly want to pass in 00)*
   - 2 bytes length (big endian encoded) : length of the attestation certificate to load, supposed to be using a private key on the P-256 curve
   - 32 bytes : private key of the attestation certificate